BetaHuhn/ackee-report/README.md

 Commands:
-  email [options]             Generate report and send it via email json [options]              Query API for data and output it to JSON file rss|xml [options]           Generate report as a RSS feed domains|domain [titles...]  get domain id by title config                      output current config
+  email [options]             Generate report and send it via email json [options]              Query API for data and output it to JSON file html [options]              Generate report and output it to a HTML file rss|xml [options]           Generate report as a RSS feed domains|domain [titles...]  get domain id by title config                      output current config